 Impact

-OpenCart 3.0.36 contains a cross‑site request forgery (CSRF) vulnerability in the /account/edit endpoint that allows an unauthenticated user to modify a victim’s account details, including email addresses.
-Once the account information has been altered, the attacker can trigger the password reset function to gain unauthorized access to the compromised account.
-This flaw exposes the confidentiality and integrity of user accounts and can lead to full account takeover.
+OpenCart 3.0.3.6 contains a cross‑site request forgery vulnerability in the /account/edit endpoint that allows an unauthenticated attacker to modify a victim’s account details, including the email address, by tricking the user into visiting a malicious page.
+The attacker can then trigger the password‑reset function to obtain unauthorized access to the compromised account, enabling a full account takeover.

 Affected Systems

-The vulnerability affects OpenCart installations running version 3.0.36 (and the build identified by the CPE as 3.0.3.6).
-All sites using this version of OpenCart are potentially compromised, regardless of custom extensions, unless a later patch has been applied.
+The vulnerability affects OpenCart installations running version 3.0.3.6.
+All sites using this version are potentially compromised, regardless of custom extensions, unless a later patch has been applied.

 Risk and Exploitability

 The CVSS score of 6.9 classifies the flaw as moderate severity.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating there is no publicly known exploitation at the time of analysis.
-However, the attack requires only a malicious link to be visited by an authenticated user, making the exploitation path straightforward with no privileged access or technical barrier.
-The primary attack vector is a CSRF request, and compromised accounts can then be used to steal sensitive data or perform further malicious actions on the platform.
+The EPSS score is reported as less than 1%, indicating a very low likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting no publicly known exploitation at the time of analysis.
+The attack requires only a malicious link to be visited by an authenticated user, making the exploitation path straightforward with no privileged access or technical barrier.
+The primary attack vector is a CSRF request.

 OpenCVE Enrichment